SQL Server Compatibility Levels

 When Does Changing compatibility levels Take Effect?

-Changing the compatibility level of a database takes effect immediately for new connections to the database.
-For existing connections, the new compatibility level will take effect after the next time the connection is established.
+Changing the compatibility level of a database takes effect immediately for new connections to the specified third source database compatibility level.
+For existing connections, the new database compatibility level setting will take effect after the next time the connection is established.

 When the compatibility level is changed, it affects the behavior of certain database features and query optimizations.
 Therefore, it's important to thoroughly test the database and any applications that use it after changing the compatibility level to ensure that everything is still functioning as expected.

 Note that changing the compatibility level of a database is a one-way operation.
-Once you change the compatibility level to a lower version, you cannot change it back to a higher version.
-Therefore, it's recommended to backup the database before changing the compatibility level to ensure that you have a copy of the database at the previous level.
+Once you change the compatibility of database level down to a lower version, you cannot change it back to a higher version.
+Therefore, it's recommended to backup the database before changing the compatibility user database level to lowest supported version to ensure that you have a copy of baseline data in the database at the previous level.

 Troubleshooting issues when working with SQL Server Compatibility Levels